openshift-labs/learn-katacoda/introduction/developing-with-odo/04-linking-components.md

  ✓  Component backend has been successfully linked from the component frontend
 ```

-This change will cause the `frontend` component to be restarted so that the linking information will now be used by `frontend`.

 Now that the `frontend` component has been linked with the `backend` component, let's make `frontend` publicly accessible.